domenic/corrigibility/README.md

-# Corrigibility with Utility Presentation, in TypeScript
+# Corrigibility with Utility Preservation, in TypeScript

 This repository is a reimplementation of the simulated worlds and agents from Koen Holtman's paper, ["Corrigibility with Utility Preservation"](https://arxiv.org/abs/1908.01695).
 The paper gives a